miklevin/MikeLev.in/_posts/2025-06-11-unmetered-robot-army-browser-automation.md

 ---

+## Fast-forward Over Blood, Sweat & Tears

-Between Claude's first optimistic assessment of "being done" above and really being done was blood, sweat and tears that people advocating *vibe coding* are either hiding from your or don't experience because they don't have a such a precise vision for their end-product in mind.
+**Me**: Between Claude's first optimistic assessment of "being done" above and really being done was blood, sweat and tears that people advocating *vibe coding* are either hiding from your or don't experience because they don't have a such a precise vision for their end-product in mind.
 It appears from the YouTube videos vibe coders are just allowing what will happen to happen — more as a form of entertainment than as a sincere endeavor.
 These workflows are all about wrangling and corralling *very particular behavior* in order to yield *very particular results.*

 Break it down for the nice people, Claude.
 What happened between then and now?

 ---

+**Claude**:

 ### Final Implementation: Loosening the Rails, Not Removing Them